Imtiyaj5791/DevOps-Journey/Important/AWS.md

 ---

-# End-to-End AWS Troubleshooting Scenario

-## 11. Users report that the application URL is not working.
+#97 Users report that the application URL is not working.
 How will you troubleshoot from AWS side?

 First, I will check **DNS resolution and Route 53**.